lengfei5/mRNA_degradation_kinetics_fitting/README.md

 - [ ] Consider to use bbmle package in R instead of optim, or at least for profile-likelihood, which could be much faster and more convenient to use.
   https://cran.r-project.org/web/packages/bbmle/index.html

+- [ ] probably revise the profile-likelihood implementation, because it takes much time.
+  Probably it is better to run it directly after the optimization.

 - [ ] Not sure we should change S3 class to S4 (more strict in the definition and less error-prone in usage)

 - [ ] Not sure we should do something similar to limma or DESeq2, wrapping data and funciton in one object; and extracting function will show the resutls